-This year, we are pleased to be embedding our enquiry based learning.
-This approach is something that we feel passionate about, as it engages and excites the children with their learning, enabiling them to more fully develop their understanding of the world around them.
+At Farnborough Grange, we have an enquiry-based learning curriculum.
+This approach is something that we feel passionate about, as it engages and excites the children with their learning, enabling them to more fully develop their understanding of the world around them.
 Our aim is to spark the children’s natural curiosity, deepen their understanding and develop their passions, whilst providing them with the cultural capital that they will need to succeed in later life.
 Cultural capital can be defined as the essential knowledge that children need to be educated citizens.

 If you would like more information about our curriculum, please click on the links below or contact us.